TMU BLOG

 GATE 2025: Important Dates, Eligibility, Application Process, Syllabus And Exam Pattern

-The GATE (Graduate Aptitude Test in Engineering) exam ranks among the top 10 toughest exams globally due to several reasons that place it alongside highly challenging tests like the Gaokao, UPSC Civil Services Examination, and CFA.
+The GATE (Graduate Aptitude Test in Engineering) exam ranks among the top 10 toughest exams globally for several reasons, including the presence of highly challenging tests like the Gaokao, UPSC Civil Services Examination, and CFA.

 Key Features of the GATE Exam: